Seattle's cable franchise renewal periods with Comcast and Wave are underway...

 What City Negotiators CANNOT do:

-- Control prices and what Comcast charges customers for cable modems or cable TV, with the limited exception of the price for the Limited Basic TV package.
+- Control prices and what cable operators charge customers for cable modems or cable TV.

-- Control what commercial channels Comcast makes available, although the City can require certain categories of programming.
+- Control what commercial channels cable operators makes available, although the City can require certain categories of programming.

 - Make demands about cable-modem (Internet) service because, technically, it's not part of the franchise.